 Do-it-yourself peer-to-peer campaigns can be both fun and enriching.
 It’s the flip side of tribute giving.
 Instead of donors making gifts in tribute to others, you make it easy for donors to ask others to make tribute gifts in honor of them (e.g., for their birthday, wedding, anniversary, graduation, etc.).
 This serves as a soft ‘upgrade,’ because the value of your donor to you increases as their personal giving is multiplied by that of their friends.
 Plus you now have a bunch of new donors to renew and upgrade!

 TO-DO: Put P2P systems in place.
 Numerous companies will build online, customizable fundraising pages for you.
-Many will also advise you how to build and promote your program, and they’ll even integrate these pages with your social media accounts so folks can instantly spread the word about your campaign.
+Many will also advise you on how to build and promote your program, and they’ll even integrate these pages with your social media accounts so folks can instantly spread the word about your campaign.

 Make a direct request